 How Do You Celebrate?

-Read and recite facts about Christmas, Hanukkah, and Kwanzaa customs.
-Then use a graphic organizer to compare and contrast them.
+Students read and discuss Christmas, Hanukkah, and Kwanzaa customs, then use a graphic organizer to compare and contrast them.

 - Unit Plan: